 We finished the weekend again as one large group, doing an exercise where we played with changing our patterns; I love the idea of opening ourselves - it is always the first step in creating change.
 The last moments were spent doing an exercise where we connect and harmonize.

 Dressage Naturally has come a long way in 15 years.
 These days, what was once considered ‘a very strange idea’ to many is proving itself to be part of a growing movement towards harmony.
 This harmony can draw from the best of many systems, and brings out the best within those systems.
 It is proving itself to be something that students from around the world crave as a method for riding, training, and learning.

 For me, this is a way of life.
 I cannot help but do what I do, whether or not the world agrees with it… But it sure is nice to have more company along the way!

-You can learn more about the Virtual Arena coaches by going to my Clinics page and scrolling down.
+You can learn more about the Virtual Arena coaches by going to my Events page.